Scalar Gravitational Waves in the Effective Theory of Gravity

 In \cite{DSAnom} the full effective action (\ref{Seff}) with a cosmological term was considered perturbatively in linear response around de Sitter space.
-There again the higher derivative mode decouples if one restricts attention to excitations far below the Planck scale, for which the EFT description is valid, but a physical scalar mode of $\vf$ with second order kinetic term coupled to the metric, not present in the classical Einstein theory, does survive.
-In this paper this analysis is carried out for the somewhat simpler case of linear perturbations around flat space, with the result that again a single second order physical scalar excitation survives at low energies, and is responsible for the new phenomenon of scalar gravitational waves.
-Unitarity is properly defined only in this context of small perturbations from asymptotically flat space, where asymptotic states clearly exist, and it is possible to define a unitary $S$-matrix.
-In this case the quantization of the linear scalar modes may be carried out straightfowardly, {\it c.f.} Appendix \ref{Sec:Quant}, and no problems appear to arise.
+In that case the higher derivative mode of $\D_4$ decouples if one restricts attention to excitations far below the Planck scale, for which the EFT description is valid, but a physical scalar mode of $\vf$ with {\it second order kinetic term} not present in the classical Einstein theory survives.
+In this paper this analysis is carried out for the somewhat simpler case of linear perturbations around flat space, with the result that again a single {\it second order} physical scalar excitation survives and couples to the metric at low energies, which with {\it positive} energy is stable, and is responsible for the new phenomenon of scalar gravitational waves, treated classically in the EFT of (\ref{Seff}).